From survival to coherence

 Your body is a bridge

-between matter and consciousness,
+between physiology and consciousness,

 between sensing and meaning.